elpatron68/softbase-inventory/README.md

 ## Usage

-Start the program, select a (new) database file where to store your inventories in the first dialog and start inventoring your devices.
+Start the program, select a (new) database file to store your inventories in the first dialog and start inventoring your devices.

+Click `Export` Buttons to export the results to a PDF- or Excel file.

+Select a device and a corresponding snapshot to view (or export) saved inventories from the database.

 That´s all (for now).

 ## License

 Before you ask...
-Yes, you can use them for any commercial project.
+Yes, you can use this for any commercial project.

 SoftBase is Free Open Source Software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Although you can do quite everything you like with this SoftBase, I ask you not to use this software in a military environment or enterprise.
+Although you can do quite everything you like with this SoftBase, I ask you not to use this software in a military environment.

 All third party licenses are linked in the menu `Help` - `Licenses` - `3rd party licenses`.